MustfizurRahaman/CSE327.9-MMA1/README.md

 * Image Uploade and Save
 * Predict the word from Image
-* Run serach from prediction word
+* Run search from prediction word